-- In Big Hero 6 Hiro attempts to use Baymax to kill Yokai (aka Callaghan).
+- In Big Hero 6 Hiro attempts to use Baymax to kill Yokai/Robert Callaghan.
 However, both his team and Baymax help him defy this trope when they bring him back to his senses.

-- The title character of Ringing Bell, motivated by the senseless killing of his mother by the Wolf King, goes on to become just as ruthless and bloodthirsty as the wolf.
+- Chirin of Ringing Bell is motivated by the senseless killing of his mother by the Wolf King.
+He goes on to become just as ruthless and bloodthirsty as the wolf.

 - Some tropes come about as a deliberate attempt to defy a stereotype or cliché, only to become as over-exposed as the very thing they were defying.
 A good example is Real Women Don't Wear Dresses, which began life as an attempt to defy the stereotype of women as being weak and overly-sensitive, only to become a stereotype in and of itself that suggested that women who don't wear masculine clothing or act in a stereotypically masculine way are inferior to those that do.

 - Bob Dylan's "My Back Pages":